ARM-software/Arm-2D/README.md

 ### 5.2 The Temporary Limitations

-- The library currently can only be used in the C environment.
-C++ support will be added later.
 - The GCC support for Cortex-M55 (helium acceleration) is broken (waiting for tool-chain update).
 - Generic Anti-aliasing algorithms haven't been introduced, but anti-alias in transform (i.e. rotation and scaling) is supported.
 - The library currently only provides default software algorithms and a **[Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) based acceleration library**.